prettydiff/share-file-systems/documentation/commands.md

 ### Examples
 1. `share service`
-   - Launches the service on default port 443 (80 insecure) and web sockets on port 444 (81 insecure).
+   - Launches the service on default port 443 and web sockets on port 444.
 1. `share service 8080`
    - If a numeric argument is supplied the web service starts on the port specified and web sockets on the following port.
 1. `share service 0`